 Let us hasten to add that there is an additional configuration with non-temporal dan which we will refer to as 'intrusive dan' and which will be of interest for our discussion of the functional structure of PPs below.
 Intrusive dan is a configuration in which dan is located PP internally, intervening between the displaced R-word daar, the complement of the preposition, and the associated preposition such as, for instance, naast in daarnaast.
 We will return to this data point in more detail in the next section, but for now let us just mention that in this use, the PP containing intrusive dan can itself be more deeply embedded.
-For instance, in (7a) the PP daar dan naast postmodifies the N bureau, itself part of the sentence-initial DP het bureau daar dan naast.
+For instance, in (7a) the PP daar dan naast.
 The same DP is the P-complement in an extraposed PP in (7b), and in an initial PP in the V2 configuration in (7c).
-Additionally, a PP containing intrusive dan can also be the complement of a preposition (voor 'for') in (7d-e): in this case, the containing PP as a whole may be extraposed (7d) or it may function as the first constituent in a V2 configuration (7e).
-We consider such embeddings as evidence for constituency of the string containing intrusive dan.
+Additionally, a PP containing intrusive dan can also be the complement of a preposition (voor 'for') in (7d-e): in this case, the containing PP as a whole may be extraposed